musana-engineering/musana.engineering.github.io/_posts/2024-06-14-platform-engineering-on-k8s-part2.markdown

 You can use this custom image directly or adapt for your use case.
 Build the custom image and publish it to your container registry
 {% highlight javascript %}
+// Navigate to the directory containing the Dockerfile cd idp/core/tools/argo
+// Build the image
 docker build -t musanaengineering/platformtools:terraform .
-docker push musanaengineering/platformtools:terraform
+// Push the image to your container registry docker push musanaengineering/platformtools:terraform
 {% endhighlight %}